Pseudo-holomorphic dynamics in the restricted three-body problem: Transverse paths and symplectic tomographies

 Alternatively to the construction of the holomorphic shadow, we may keep track of which holomorphic curves are intersected by each Reeb orbit in $M$, without changing the original dynamics.
 Namely, for $p \in M\backslash L$, we may consider the path

-where $\phi_t^M$ is the flow of $R_M$.
-If $p \in B\backslash L$, this is a parametrization of $\mathcal{M}^q_B \cong S^1$; if $p \in M\backslash B$, this is a path in $S^3$ which is positively transverse to each disk-like page $P_\theta^\mathcal{M}$ as well as to the contact structure $\xi_\mathcal{M}$.
+where $\phi_t^M$ is the flow of $R_\alpha$.
+If $p \in B\backslash L$, this is a parametrization of $\mathcal{M}^q_B \cong S^1$; if $p \in M\backslash B$, this is a path in $S^3$ which is positively transverse to each disk-like page $P_\theta^\mathcal{M}$ as well as to the contact structure $\xi_\mathcal{M}$, and is by construction an orbit of the shadowing cone $C_\alpha$.
 Note that different choices of $p$ might induce paths which intersect each other (corresponding to their orbits intersecting the same holomorphic curve), and even self-intersect (corresponding to an orbit intersecting the same holomorphic curve multiple times), so these paths are not orbits of an autonomous flow.
+See Figure \ref{fig:transversepath}.
 We will refer to the collection

-as the \emph{transverse shadow} of the Reeb flow on $M$, with respect to $J$.
+as the \emph{transverse shadow} of the Reeb flow of $\alpha$ on $M$, with respect to $J$, which is by definition the collection of those orbits of $C_\alpha$ coming from orbits of $\alpha$ on $M$.

 One may further choose to ``package'' these transverse paths in different ways, e.g.\ by considering those paths induced by points on a section of the Lefschetz fibration at a given page, as follows.

 Fix the $0$-page $P_0$ in $M$, and consider a two disk $D \cong \mathbb{D}^2$ satisfying: \begin{itemize} \item $D\subset P_{0}$; \item $\partial D \subset \partial P_{0}=B$ is a loop which is disjoint from the binding $L$ of the concrete open book in $B$, and transverse to the interior of each of its pages and to the contact structure $\xi_B$; \item $D_0$ is a symplectic section of the Lefschetz fibration $\pi_0$, i.e.\ $D$ intersects each fiber of $\pi_0$ precisely once, and hence $D=im(s)$ for $s: \mathbb{D}_0^2\rightarrow P_0$ satisfying $\pi_0 \circ s=id$. \end{itemize}